PACE-University-CapstoneProjects/TEAM2--CS691-692-IT691-SPRING-2020/README.md

 # TEAM2--CS691-692-IT691-SPRING-2020
-Symbolic Set Theory for Scientists: A Computer Science Perspective
+Title: Symbolic Set Theory for Scientists: A Computer Science Perspective

 Team Member: Paula Medina

 Customer: Maurice Karnaugh

-Computer scientists perceive that they have limited needs of set theory.
+Abstract: Computer scientists perceive that they have limited needs of set theory.
 Set theory is used in problem complexity descriptions that characterize algorithms and that is the end of it.
 However, the computing environment has changed fundamentally